 Curation workflow.
-To provide high-quality data, our curation process is divided in three phases: variant-wise, individual-wise and warnings-wise procedures.
+To provide high-quality data, our curation process is divided in three phases: variant-wise, individual-wise and warningswise procedures.

-- § Curation by variant.
+- [§] Curation by variant.
 To begin the curation process, the variant-linked information is reviewed.
-This includes approval of variant nomenclature, terminology, accuracy, consistency and record completeness. - Curation by individual.
+This includes approval of variant nomenclature, terminology, accuracy, consistency and record completeness. - [§] Curation by individual.
 In order to start curation on a patient-by-patient basis, all variants detected in an individual must be approved.
 This process aims to assure that the data belonging to an individual follows the guidelines for clinical reporting closely and that all associated data is in agreement with our established guidelines and applicable industry standards.
-The following factors are considered critical for the clinical statement: variant clinical significance, patient genotype, inheritance pattern of the disorder, the sex of the patient and the phenotypic description, when available. - Curation by warning.
+The following factors are considered critical for the clinical statement: variant clinical significance, patient genotype, inheritance pattern of the disorder, the sex of the patient and the phenotypic description, when available. - S Curation by warning.
 The database generates warnings at different levels (variant, individual, gene database levels) to detect errors, invalid terms and nomenclatures and inconsistencies.
 These warnings are triggered by additional evidence obtained internally, such as medical reports, or detected externally, such as articles, publications and external databases.
 Each warning is then manually documented and resolved.

 All approved curated individual data is then anonymized and released to CentoMD quarterly, offering the most complete and up-to-date information possible to its users.
 CentoMD is a constantly growing and enriching its database.
-Whenever additional evidence provided by our inhouse medical professionals or by external peer-reviewed literature becomes available, the variants are revised and reclassified accordingly.
+As of December 31, 2017, CentoMD included curated data from approximately 170,000 patients.
+As of September 30, 3018, this number had grown to over 300,000 patients.
+In addition, whenever additional evidence provided by our in-house medical professionals or by external peer-reviewed literature becomes available, specific variants are revised and reclassified accordingly.